Ip Koon Hung: Career

-Ip won the won the Malaysian International Championships in 1949.
+Ip won the Malayan Championships in 1949, 1951, 1952 and 1957.
 He also had success during his tours of Great Britain (1950– 1952).
-In 1950 he won the Sutton Coldfield Grass Court tournament.
+In 1950 he won the Sutton Coldfield Hard Courts Championship.
 In 1951 he won the title at Chapel Allerton Open, beating Polish veteran Ignacy Tłoczyński in the final.

-In 1952 he retained his Chapel Allerton title defeating the Australian player Don Tregonning, and also went on to win the Hoylake & West Kirby Open over Ignacy Tłoczyński.
+In 1952 he retained his Chapel Allerton title defeating the Australian player Don Tregonning, and also went on to win the Hoylake and West Kirby Open over Ignacy Tłoczyński.
 In 1954 he won the singles, men's doubles and mixed doubles titles at the Ulster Grass Court Championships.